+Gongura leaves are medium to large in size and are broad, flat, and pliable.
+The vibrant green leaves are deeply lobed with three to five serrated, finger-shaped leaflets.
 Gongura leaves come from a dense shrub-like plant that typically reaches heights of two to three meters.
 It has reddish-purple stems with dark green foliage and trumpet-shaped flowers.
-The flowers have five creamy yellow petals that fade to a deep maroon center.
-The leaves are deeply lobed with three to five serrated, finger-shaped leaflets.
-The smaller leaves offer a mild sour flavor, whereas more mature specimens are very robust and acrid.
-Their sour flavor is in no way bitter, but rather a refreshing acidic note, and an integral part of the Andhra cuisine in which they are so prevalent.
-Heat affects the taste of the leaf - the hotter it gets, the more sour the taste.
+The flowers have five creamy yellow petals that fade to a deep maroon in the center.
+Smaller Gongura leaves offer a mild green and tangy flavor, whereas more mature specimens are robust and acrid.
+Warm temperatures also affect the taste of the leaf because the hotter it gets, the sourer the leaf will taste.

-Gongura, or Red Sorrel, is an herbaceous perennial that is also commonly referred to as Ambada or Pulicha Keerai in parts of India where it is most commonly found.
-It is botanically classified as Hibiscus sabdariffa.
-You might hear it referred to as the roselle plant as well, since the succulent calyx that surrounds the plant’s blossoms is known as a roselle and is often used to make jellies, jams, juices and natural food coloring.
-There are two main varieties of Gongura: red stemmed and green stemmed.
-The green stemmed variety has a mild tartness whereas the red stemmed variety has a strong sour flavor that only intensifies with the heat of summer.
+Gongura leaves, botanically classified as Hibiscus sabdariffa, grow on an herbaceous perennial that is most commonly found in India.
+Also known as Red Sorrel, and Ambada, Pitwaa, or Pulicha Keerai in parts of India, you might hear Gongura referred to as the roselle plant as well, since the calyx that surrounds the plant’s blossoms is known as a roselle and is often used to make jellies, jams, juices, and natural food coloring.
+There are two main varieties of Gongura including red stemmed, and green stemmed.
+The green stemmed variety has a mild tartness whereas the red stemmed variety has a strong sour flavor that intensifies with the heat of summer.

-Gongura is a multi-purposed plant around the world.
-The juice of its flowers has been shown to reduce the absorption of alcohol and has been a hangover remedy in Guatemala for years.
-A mixture known as "Sudan tea" is used to treat coughs and digestive ailments in Africa.
-The bitter roots and seeds are more commonly used in Brazil and India to calm upset stomachs.
+Gongura is a multi-purpose plant used medicinally and in celebrations around the world.
+The juice of its flowers has been shown to help reduce the absorption of alcohol and has been a hangover remedy in Guatemala for years.
+A mixture known as "Sudan tea" is used to treat coughs and digestive ailments in Africa while the bitter roots and seeds are more commonly used in Brazil and India to calm upset stomachs.
 A popular drink known as Sorrel Shandy is part of many Caribbean Christmas celebrations.
-It was also cultivated for a fiber source during WWII for making burlap.
-The leaves feature in some curries made during certain religious festivals in India as well.
+It was also cultivated as a fiber source during WWII for making burlap.

-Gongura is native to India and Malaysia, and was soon cultivated in parts of Africa.
-The slave trade brought it across the Pacific to tropical and subtropical regions of Central America, Brazil, Mexico and the West Indies.
-Gongura requires adequate rainfall or irrigation and is not frost tolerant.
-It grows in Florida, warmer regions of California and temperate climates around the world.
-The plant is also commonly used by the Myanmarese.
+Gongura is native to India and Malaysia and was soon cultivated in parts of Africa.
+The slave trade brought it across the Pacific to tropical and subtropical regions of Central America, Brazil, Mexico, and the West Indies.
+Today Gongura leaves can be found at fresh specialty markets in India, Southeast Asia, Central and South America, and Africa.

 Recipes that include Gongura Leaves.
 One is easiest, three is harder.